openebs/openebs/contribute/design/1.x/cstor-operator/doc.md

 1. The CSPC-Operator will detect under which CSPC pool spec block device has been replaced[How it can detect?
-By comparing new CSPC spec changes with corresponding node CSPI spec] after identifying the changes CSPC-Operator will update the corresponding raid group of CSPI with replacing block device changes.
+By comparing new CSPC spec changes with corresponding node CSPI spec] after identifying the changes CSPC-Operator will update the corresponding raid group of CSPI with new block device name(replace old block device with new block device name).

+   Note:There can't be more than one block device change between CSPI and CSPC in a particular raid group.

 Work done by CSPI-Mgmt after CSPC-Operator replaces block device name in CSPI spec

-1. The CSPI-Mgmt will reconcile for the changes made to CSPI.
-CSPI-Mgmt will process changes in the following manner CSPI-Mgmt will get dev links that are in use by cstor pool and compare against all the devlinks of block device.
-If dev links don't exist in cstor pool then changes are triggered for replacement operation.
-Now CSPI-Mgmt will execute `zpool replace <pool_name> <old_disk>
-   <new_disk>` the command which will trigger disk replacement operation by cstor.
+1. The CSPI-Mgmt will reconcile for the changes made on CSPI.
+CSPI-Mgmt will process changes in the following manner

+   1.1 CSPI-Mgmt will detect are this changes for replacement[How?
+CSPI-Mgmt will
+       trigger `zpool dump <pool_name>` command and it will get pool dump output from cstor-pool container.
+CSPI-Mgmt will verify whether any of block device links are in use by pool via pool dump output if links are not in use by pool then it might be pool expansion (or) replacement operation.
+If claim of current block device has annotation `openebs.io/bd-predecessor: old_bdName` then changes are identified as replacement].
+If changes are for replacement CSPI-Mgmt will execute `zpool replace <pool_name> <old_device> <new_device>` this command which will trigger disk replacement operation in cstor.

+   1.2 For each reconciliation CSPI-Mgmt will process each block device and
+       checks if claim of current block device has `openebs.io/bd-predecessor` annotation then CSPI-Mgmt will trigger `zpool dump` command and verifies the status of resilvering for particular vdev(How it will detect vdev?
-   For every reconciliation CSPI-Mgmt will check the status of resilvering upon completion of resilvering CSPI-Mgmt will remove the annotation on claim of new block device and unclaim the old block device.
+       CSPI-Mgmt will get vdev based on the device link of block device).

+   1.3 On completion of resilvering process CSPI-Mgmt will unclaim the old block
+       device if block device was replaced and removes the `openebs.io/bd-predecessor` annotation from new block device.

 Note: Representing resilvering status on CSPI CR(Not targeted).